taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Jenkins: The Definitive Guide by John Smart
 - Learning Continuous Integration with Jenkins by Nikhil Pathania

-Container
+### Container

-- Docker
+Docker

 - **Docker in Action** by Jeff Nickoloff
 - **Docker Deep Dive** by Nigel Poulton
+- **The Docker Book: Containerization is the new virtualization** (2014) by James Turnbull
 - Docker in Practice by Ian Miell, Aidan Hobson Sayers
 - Docker: Up & Running: Shipping Reliable Containers in Production by Sean P. Kane
 - Continuous Delivery with Docker and Jenkins by Rafal Leszko

-- Kubernetes
+Kubernetes

 - Kubernetes in Action by Marko Luksa
 - **The Kubernetes Book** by Nigel Poulton
 - Kubernetes: Up and Running: Dive into the Future of Infrastructure (2nd, 2019) by Brendan Burns , Joe Beda
 - Production Kubernetes: Building Successful Application Platforms (2021) by Josh Rosso, Rich Lander, Alex Brand, John Harris
 - Kubernetes Patterns: Reusable Elements for Designing Cloud-Native Applications (2019)  by Bilgin Ibryam, Roland Huß
 - Kubernetes Best Practices: Blueprints for Building Successful Applications on Kubernetes (2019) by Brendan Burns, Eddie Villalba, Dave Strebel, Lachlan Evenson
 - Programming Kubernetes: Developing Cloud-Native Applications (2019) by Michael Hausenblas, Stefan Schimanski
 - Cloud Native DevOps with Kubernetes: Building, Deploying, and Scaling Modern Applications in the Cloud (2019) by John Arundel, Justin Domingus
 - Kubernetes Operators: Automating the Container Orchestration Platform (2020) by Jason Dobies, Joshua Wood
 - Managing Kubernetes: Operating Kubernetes Clusters in the Real World (2018) by Brendan Burns, Craig Tracey

-Others
+### Others

 - gRPC: Up and Running: Building Cloud Native Applications with Go and Java for Docker and Kubernetes by Kasun Indrasiri and Danesh Kuruppu
 - Prometheus: Up & Running: Infrastructure and Application Performance Monitoring by Brian Brazil